StijnOomes/Tripod-Swift/History/readme.md

-# Why I have mutiple versions of the Tripod framework
+# Why does this repository contain multiple versions of the Tripod framework?

+I am experimenting.